 The rings, bouquets, wedding invitations, jewelry, boutonnieres, shoes, and cufflinks are all gorgeous details that shouldn’t be forgotten!
 It’s helpful for your wedding photographer to rely on a bridesmaid or other helper to organize these items, so make sure to keep them close!

-4. Consider having a “first look” session
+4. Consider having a “first look” before the ceremony

 I absolutely love this modern twist on the traditional wedding that gives you and your fiancé the opportunity to see each other for the first time in a more private setting.
 The first look is a photographer’s dream because it allows extra time for couple of portraits while you are fresh and looking your best, which may otherwise be pushed off to later in the day or evening.
 You can also take this time as an opportunity to say a few quiet vows to each other, if you prefer to do so in a more intimate way.
 Either way, talk to your wedding photographer about their recommendations for a memorable first look moment.